DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/navigateto.md

 });
 ```

-TestCafe waits for the server to respond after a redirect happens.
+TestCafe waits for the server to respond after a redirect occurs.
 The test resumes if the server does not respond within **15** seconds.